 Q: To what extent are the winning party’s costs recoverable from the losing party?

 On request the court can order the losing party to pay compensation to the winning party.
-The extent of the win governs the amount to be paid.
 The court determines the base amount for the calculation of compensation based on: